fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 Consider a decentralized exchange (DEX) aiming to serve two niches: users demanding censorship resistance and those requiring high-throughput.
 The trilemma suggests this is impossible \- boosting throughput sacrifices resistance.
-Now imagine splitting this DEX into two: DEX A, optimized for censorship resistance, and DEX B, tailored for high-throughput.
+Now imagine splitting this DEX into two: DEX A, optimized for censorship-resistance, and DEX B, tailored for high-throughput.
 Each DEX faces its own trilemma, but DEX B's throughput gains no longer compromise DEX A's resistance.
 Users choose which DEX to use based on preference \- resistant trades on DEX A, rapid trades on DEX B \- while the ecosystem as a whole satisfies both niches.